Vax vacuums are the market leader in more than a few continents - and for a good reason.

 Coming to the battery, you get about 45 minutes of runtime, which is comparable to premium stick vacuums.

 If you put it on Boost mode, you can get a lot of intensive cleaning done, although it will affect your battery time.

 We were impressed with the SMART Control system this vacuum had, which would let us know what the battery level was currently.

 The founder of Vax, Alan Brazier, credits his success to falling from a tree.

-Brazier was set to write a Veterinarian exam the upcoming week but couldn’t follow through, and went into another line of work.
+Brazier was going to write a Veterinarian exam the upcoming week but couldn’t follow through.

-By the mid-70s, he had begun a cleaning service with a friend, and they were given a contract to clean up a gas station in their hometown.
+By the mid-70s, his cleaning business was cleaning up a gas station in their hometown.